Colorado snowstorm triggers blizzard warnings, slows air traffic

-"It's still snowing out there and there's been a lot of blowing and drifting that's made the roads tough," National Weather Service meteorologist Brad Gimmestad said.
+The Denver metropolitan area was under a winter weather warning, with blowing snow and up to 10 inches (25 cm) of snow possible for the city, National Weather Service meteorologist Jim Kalina said.

-The Denver International Airport remained open but travellers could expect delays of up to two hours as crews de-iced departing aircraft and ploughed the runways, said spokeswoman Laura Coale.
-The airport typically handles about 1,500 flights on a Sunday.
+The mountains and areas near Colorado's Wyoming and Nebraska borders were under winter weather advisories, the weather service said.

-The Western region was pummelled while New England dodged what forecasters had feared would become a major snowstorm for the third consecutive weekend.
+The Western region got pummeled while New England dodged what weather system forecasters had feared would become a major snowstorm for the third consecutive weekend.

 The New England storm blew further east and left much of the region coping only with a slushy mix on Sunday.

-Boston's Logan airport reported only minor delays, except for flights to storm-socked Denver, and major regional utilities NStar (NSARO.PK) and National Grid (NG.L) reported only scattered outages.
+Boston's Logan airport reported only minor delays, except for flights to storm-socked Denver, and major regional utilities NStar and National Grid reported only scattered outages.

 The snow was a welcome sight for farms in eastern Colorado, which has been in the grip of a multi-year drought.

-Areas south and east of Denver on the plains were under a blizzard warning until 11 p.m. local time (0100 EST Monday), the weather service said.
+Areas south and east of Denver on the plains were under a blizzard warning until 11 p.m. local time (0100 EST Monday) with steady snowfall and high winds forecast throughout the day, the weather service said.

+About 200 flights out of Denver International Airport were canceled, spokeswoman Laura Coale said.

+The airport remained open but travelers could expect delays of up to two hours as crews de-iced departing aircraft and plowed the runways, Coale said.
+The airport typically handles about 1,500 flights on any Sunday.

 "That setup makes it a snow event mostly for areas east of the Continental Divide," Kalina said.